bbc/bug/docs/pages/development/index.md

 -   If you expirence errors during the `npm i` process using `npm i --legacy-peer-deps` may help.
 -   The `-d` in the command `docker compose -d` deatached the process fromt the terminal running the container in the background.
 -   If you're getting Docker related permission denied errors make sure you've run the Docker [post-installation stepsthese instructions](https://docs.docker.com/engine/install/linux-postinstall/) on Linux.
+-   If you're developing on a linux OS you may see errors on the main bug container logs around file write persmission.
+This can be solved by giving the docker group read write permissions on the resposiotry directory.